Willyb15/Data-Science-Python/week2/day3-beyond_numerics/strings_lsts_lecture.md

 Out[2]: 'Repeating string Repeating string Repeating string'
 ```

-So what did the `strip()` method do?
+So, what did the `strip()` method do?
 In the first example, it removed the trailing space from the string.
 In the second example, it removed both the leading and trailing spaces.
-In fact this is exactly what the `strip()` method does - by default (without any arguments) it removes leading and trailing whitespace (*note, the method can actually remove any leading or trailing characters if you pass them to `strip()`, but whitespace is the default character that it removes*).
+This is exactly what the `strip()` method does - by default (without any arguments) it removes leading and trailing whitespace (*note, the method can actually remove any leading or trailing characters if you pass them to `strip()`, but whitespace is the default character that it removes*).

 Are there other things that we can do with strings?
 There are tons!
 Let's store our string in a variable below, so we can get some exposure working with strings in variables.